nolansmurro/subreddit-nlp-classification/README.md

 | Model 2, cvec/extra trees| 0.489    | 0.995              | 0.839             | 0.995         | 0.845        |

 ### Evaluation
 In summary, while Model 1 and Model 2 score very similarly on the testing sets, the logistic regression model is also a 'whitebox' model and is therefore more interpretable.
-It is our reccomendation to utilize Model 1 as the production model for this reason.